gabbsprogramer/cursos/README.md

 # cursos
- html5 e css3
+- Html5 and Css3

-desafio de um site responsivo:
+- Challenge of a responsive website:
-<a href="https://gabbsprogramer.github.io/cursos/desafios/android.html"> executar o site </a>
+<a href="https://gabbsprogramer.github.io/cursos/desafios/android.html"> Get to know android: </a>